 The Egyptian Bazaar (Spice Market); It is called the Spice market because it is often sold as a spice.
 It is smaller than the Grand Bazaar.
 We strongly recommend you to see it.

 If you want to visit the Old City in Istanbul with a local guide, contact us.
-We are happy to assist you with our most experienced and knowledgeable local guides.
+We are happy to assist you with our most experienced and knowledgeable local expert guides.